maksym-lepekh/asyop/library/asio.md

 `asyop::asio` provides a `sleep()` function that takes a `chrono::duration` as an arguments and uses default `io_service` for the current thread.

 ## Operation with timeout
 ASIO integration declares an easy way to convert any async operation into the operation with timeout.
-Internally it is a combination for `when_any()` with user-specified operation and `
+Internally it is a combination for `when_any()` with user-specified operation and `asy::asio::sleep`.
+The first finished operation cancels the other one.
+The output type is the same as in user-specified operation.
+The user's operation must
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NjQ4NDcwNywtMjA5NTQwMTMxM119
+eyJoaXN0b3J5IjpbLTQ5MzYzMDE2NiwtMjA5NTQwMTMxM119
 -->